locuto/Basic-Mission-Template/src/configEquipment/Readme.md

 ### The `bmt_fnc_configEquipment_*` functions

 These functions are defined in `/missionConfig/configEquipment/functions` and they contain the entries for the different roles.
-Medical equipment depends on the loaded mods (ACE 3, AGM or Vanila) and some options can be  further customised modifying the `/missionConfig/configEquipment/scripts/bmt_configEquipment_options.sqf` file.
+Medical equipment depends on the loaded mods (ACE 3, AGM or Vanilla) and some options can be  further customised modifying the `/missionConfig/configEquipment/scripts/bmt_configEquipment_options.sqf` file.
 For more detailed information, refer to the Readme file in `/missionConfig/configEquipment/`.